prasannassp/Hacktober-Fest-2020/README.md

 Hacktoberfest 2021 is a month long virtual festival event to celebrate open source contributions presented by Digital Ocean, Intel and DEV.
 It is the easiest way to get into open source! https://hacktoberfest.digitalocean.com/

 During the entire month of October 2021, all you have to do is contribute to any open source projects and open at least 4 pull requests.
 Yes, any project and any kind of contributions.
 You don’t need to be an expert in programming or coding.
-It can be a be a bug fix, improvement, or even a documentation change!
-And win an awesome T-shirt and awesome stickers.

-## 😕 Why Should I Contribute?

-The Hacktoberfest’s simple plain objective is:

-    Support open source and earn a limited edition T-shirt!

-But, it’s not just about the t-shirts or stickers.
-Its about supporting open source.
-Its about celebrating open source, and giving it back.
-If you’ve never contributed to open source before, this is the perfect time to get started because Hacktoberfest provides a large list of available contribution opportunities (and yes, there are always plenty for beginners too).

 ## 👌 What Can I Contribute?